madprops/airc/README.md

 ---

+`context`: Max number of context levels to remember.

+Each item is a prompt and its response.

+---

 `max_prompt` : Ignore prompts longer than this.

 The prompt is the text sent to openai to ask a question.